Divorce & Dissolution

 The only ground for divorce is that the marriage has broken down irretrievably.

-Family Law in Cornwall will represent you fully during the proceedings and take you through each stage to the final decree, the Decree Absolute, preparing all forms for you.
+Family Law in Cornwall will represent you fully during the proceedings and take you through each stage to the final order (previously Decree Absolute), preparing all forms for you.
 The procedure is largely administrative and there should be no need for you to attend Court unless the other party is challenging costs, if claimed.

-The fees charged by the Court Service can change at short notice but were last increased on 21st March 2016.
+The fees charged by the Court Service can change at short notice but were last increased on 30th September 2021.
 Even if you are not eligible for Legal Aid you may be entitled to a reduction or exemption but have to complete a detailed means form and produce supporting documentation.
-Click HERE for this - A lot of people find it easier just to pay because of all the documentation that has to be produced but it is worthwhile if you are in receipt of passported benefits - Income Support, Income based JSA or ESA, or Universal Credit when the Court Service are able to check directly with Department for Work & Pensions.
+Click HERE for this - A lot of people find it easier just to pay because of all the documentation that has to be produced but it is worthwhile if you are in receipt of passported benefits - Income based JSA or ESA, or Universal Credit when the Court Service are able to check directly with Department for Work & Pensions.